Cassini Spacecraft Prepares For A Fiery Farewell In Saturn's Atmosphere

 The end of Cassini is going to be a sad day for the many thousands of scientists, engineers and technical staff who have worked on the mission.

-"I've gone through all the stages of mourning, all the stages of grief," says Webster who has worked on the mission since its launch in 1997.
+"I've gone through all the stages of mourning, all the stages of grief," says Webster, who has worked on the mission since its launch in 1997.

-"It's going to a sad day," agrees Howett, who's been working on the Cassini mission since 2005.
-"I'm heavily emotionally invested in this mission in a way that doesn't normally happen.
+"It's going to a sad day," agrees Howett, who has been working on the Cassini mission since 2005.
+"I'm heavily, emotionally invested in this mission in a way that doesn't normally happen.
 It's basically been the backbone of my career."